christopher-ward/wicked-sales/README.md

 #### Getting Started
 If you'd like to play around with the project on your local machine, start in your command line interface (BASH, Cmder, Terminal, etc):

-1. Clone the repository in your CLI.
+1. Clone this repository in your CLI.
     ```shell
     git clone https://github.com/christopher-ward/wicked-sales.git
     cd wicked-sales